yannbertrand/macos-defaults/docs/finder/nsdocumentsavenewdocumentstocloud.md

 ---
-title: Save to disk or iCloud by default | Finder
+title: Save to disk location | Finder
 description: Choose whether the default file save location is on disk or iCloud
 head:
   - - meta